aneshlya/ispc/docs/ispc.rst

 built into native Python modules and imported into Python code.
 The ``--nanobind-wrapper=<filename>`` command-line option enables this feature.

-The struct operators overloading feature has been extended to support overloading of the unary, assignment and the whole set of binary operators.
+The struct operator overloading feature has been extended to support overloading of unary, assignment, and the complete set of binary operators.

 ISPC now includes a new ``include/intrinsics`` directory containing header